top of page

 Open black and gold cushion compact showing controlled material contrast and consistent logo placement.

-3. Production Governance
+3. Production governance

 To maintain consistency, documentation included: